aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/formulasettings/_index.md

 ```

-For the description of this property, please see \#getEnableIterativeCalculation().getEnableIterativeCalculation()
+For the description of this property, please see [getEnableIterativeCalculation()](../../com.aspose.cells/formulasettings\#getEnableIterativeCalculation--)

 **Parameters:**
 | Parameter | Type | Description |